MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 The cooperation efficiency terms reproduce the characteristic pattern in their correlation with strain growth, predicted in our invested benefits model of cooperation (Figure 3C).
 The term $\epsilon^B$ is positively correlated with $A$’s growth across all growth levels, as it is always beneficial to be paired with an efficient cooperator ([[note-20241014-102154|notes]]).
 The $\epsilon^A$ correlates positively to $A$’s growth for **low growth**, then negatively as the strains approach saturation.
 Only in this narrow range would the less generous show more growth. ([[note-20241014-094204|notes]]) #LowGrowth

 We find that the metabolites most readily exchanged are those of little value to the secreting strain.
-This is consistent with proposals that byproduct cooperation evolves more readily than other forms, because it requires no active investment of one partner in the other (Connor, 1995). #ToRead
+This is consistent with proposals that byproduct cooperation evolves more readily than other forms, because it requires no active investment of one partner in the other ([[@connorBenefitsMutualismConceptual1995|Connor, 1995]]). #ToRead

 > ***
 > #ISSUE/TODO